Demonstration-Free Robotic Control via LLM Agents: Future Work

 \paragraph{Automatic Demonstration Generation for VLA Training} A key bottleneck in VLA training is the need for manual teleoperation to collect demonstrations, a labor-intensive process that scales poorly to novel tasks and environments.
 FAEA offers a potential solution: because the agent can autonomously discover successful manipulation policies in simulation without human input, it can generate demonstration trajectories across many novel scenarios automatically.
-Combined with photorealistic rendering from platforms like IsaacLab-Arena (released January 2026), FAEA-generated trajectories could provide high-quality training data for VLA models, eliminating the manual demonstration bottleneck while enabling broader task coverage than human teleoperation alone.
 This positions FAEA not as a replacement for VLA models, but as a complementary tool for scalable data generation in simulation.
+Downstream trajectory quality, diversity, and policy improvement remain to be evaluated.

 \paragraph{Real-World Deployment} Deploying FAEA on physical robots will require perception modules to bridge the gap between simulation state access and real-world sensing.
-Similar to Gemini Robotics~\cite{geminirobotics2025}, this includes object detection to identify manipulation targets, viewpoint translation to map camera observations to robot-centric coordinates, and state estimation to infer object poses from visual input.
-Our current simulation interface uses direct state access (object positions, gripper state); a real-world system would replace these with perception pipelines while preserving the same agentic reasoning framework.

-\paragraph{Closing the Perception Gap with Video and World Models} Recent work demonstrates that video foundation models can function as physical world models, translating user prompts into robot poses that accomplish tasks across varied embodied environments~\cite{wiedemer2024videozeroshot}.
-Google DeepMind has shown that Veo can serve as a world simulator for evaluating Gemini Robotics policies without physical execution~\cite{veosim2024}.
-Evidence suggests physical reasoning scales with model size~\cite{embodiedai2025}; as these models mature, FAEA-like approaches will require fewer reasoning turns, pointing toward practical real-world iterative learning where trial cost is non-trivial.
+A perception layer must detect objects, estimate 6-DoF poses and uncertainty, and transform them through calibrated camera/robot frames.
+A motion layer must validate generated waypoints, solve collision-aware inverse kinematics, and execute them with closed-loop position or force control.
+An independent safety supervisor must enforce workspace, velocity, force, and retry limits.
+Each attempt would return synchronized observations and an independently computed success signal to the agent.
+These components require hardware-specific engineering and validation.

 \paragraph{Characterizing Task Regimes for Agentic Control} While this work focuses on manipulation tasks dominated by deliberative, task-level planning, an open question is how far agentic approaches like FAEA can extend toward more dynamic or reactive manipulation.
 Some tasks may admit hybrid strategies in which reflexive control is delegated to low-level controllers while higher-level sequencing and recovery are handled by the agent.
 Systematically characterizing which classes of tasks benefit from agentic reasoning, and where latency, reactivity, or continuous feedback become limiting factors, is an important direction for future work.
 Such analysis would clarify the boundary between tasks best served by agentic program synthesis and those requiring tightly coupled perception–action policies.